jachris/cook/docs/docs/installation.md

 ---
-layout: default
+layout: docs
 title: Install
 ---

 # Installation

 Cook is currently only available on GitHub.
 You need `Git` and `Python 3`.
-The installation process will be improved soon.

 ## Unix